How Will I Know It's a Research Study?

 - The author gives a reference list of sources used in the paper

-Also, experimental/empirical articles are written in very formal, technical language (even the titles of the articles sound complicated!) and will usually contain numerical data presented in tables.
+Also, experimental/empirical articles are written in very formal, technical language and will usually contain numerical data presented in tables.
 Because primary research articles are written in technical language by professional researchers for experts like themselves, the articles can be very hard to understand.
 However, if you carefully review the introduction, results, and discussion sections, you will usually be able to understand and use one or two main ideas that the author is trying to get across, like why their experiment is important, and what results they discovered.